jecki/DHParser/README.md

 * Support for [Language-servers](https://microsoft.github.io/language-server-protocol/)

 * Digital Humanities features, like support for XML-workflows

+* no mandatory dependencies other than the Python Standard Library

 * Soon to come: Extensive documentation and documented examples